Job Interview Questions: 3 Key Takeaways

 Why it’s asked: This helps assess how you manage guest complaints and resolve issues promptly.

-Example answer: “I would first listen carefully to the guest’s concerns, offering them a chance to fully explain the issue.
-I would apologize for the inconvenience and immediately offer an alternative room, ensuring it meets their expectations.
-If necessary, I would involve a manager to guarantee the guest’s satisfaction.”
+Example answer: "I’d listen to the guest’s concerns, apologize for the inconvenience, and offer a new room that meets their expectations.
+If needed, I’d involve a manager to ensure their satisfaction."

 What steps do you take to ensure a positive guest experience during check-in/check-out?